The Two Faces of Patricia Calder

 She has studied fiction writing under Canadian authors Matt Cohen, Katherine Govier, Anne Simpson, and Christy Ann Conlin, among others.

-Patricia Calder lives in Colborne, Ontario, and summers in Prince Edward Island.
-She has two children.
+Patricia Calder lives in Colborne, Ontario.
+She has two children and four grandchildren who are the light of her life.
 Her other passions are photography and music.